 Bridging Finance: The Answer to Short Term Funding Needs?

-If you have found a residential property already then you are on the clock.
-You need to move quickly in order to secure the property you intend to buy.
+If you've found a residential property already, then you are on the clock.
+You'll need to move quickly in order to secure the property you intend to buy.

-Bridging loans are a type of short term loans that may provide a temporary financial solution or a ‘stop gap’ in financing a purchase, until a mortgage can be put in place.
+Bridging loans are a type of short term loan that provides a temporary financial solution, or a ‘stop gap’, in funding a purchase until a mortgage can be put in place.

-If you are living in Australia looking for your own UK buy to let property, you should consider the recent changes to the UK buy to let property market.
+If you are living in Australia and looking for your own UK buy-to-let property, you should consider the recent changes to the UK buy-to-let property market.